adhihari/hariadhikari.github.io/_pages/about.md

 ---
 permalink: /
 title: "Enrico Glerean (PhD D.Tech.)"
-excerpt: "Enrico Glerean, PhD (D.Tech.) – Brain, Networks, Behaviour"
+excerpt: "Enrico Glerean, PhD (D.Tech.)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Enrico Glerean, I am a staff scientist and data agent at Aalto University.
-I like to work with Brains, Networks, and Behaviour.
-As a staff scientist I help researchers solving their data analysis and data management issues.
-I am a core member of Aalto Scientific Computing and we manage "Triton", the Aalto HPC cluster.
-You can see the <a href="/publications/">list of all my publication here</a>.
+I am Enrico Glerean, I am a <strong>staff scientist</strong> at the Aalto School of Science, core member of the <strong><a href="https://scicomp.aalto.fi/">Aalto Scientific Computing</a></strong> team where we run the <a href="https://scicomp.aalto.fi/triton/">Triton high performance computing cluster</a>, help researchers with their <a href="https://scicomp.aalto.fi/rse/">research software</a>, and teach massive online hands-on courses like "<a href="https://www.youtube.com/playlist?list=PLZLVmS9rf3nOS7bHNmbcDoyTnMYaz_TJW">Python for Scientific Computing</a>".
+I am an expert in working with <a href="https://www.youtube.com/watch?v=jPOc_RL7wwE"><strong>personal data in research</strong></a>: I train and support researchers with issue related to GDPR, secure computing workflows for sensitive data, <a href="https://figshare.com/articles/presentation/Personal_data_pseudo-_anonymization/16408980">data anonymization</a>.
+<br><br>
+My research domain is <a href="https://scholar.google.fi/citations?user=sD90SmMAAAAJ&hl=en"><strong>cognitive neuroscience</strong></a>, with focus on methods for magnetic resonance imaging of the brain.
+<br><br>
+I am a passionate promoter of <a href="https://figshare.com/articles/presentation/Responsible_conduct_of_research_and_questionable_research_practices/10303487"><strong>open science, transparency, ethics, research integrity, and reproducibility</strong></a>: I train other researchers on these issues and I am a founding member of the <a href="https://www.finnish-rn.org/"><strong>Finnish Reproducibility Network</strong></a>.
+I am a core member of the <a href="https://www.aalto.fi/en/news/meet-the-data-agent-enrico-glerean">Aalto Data Agents network</a>.
+I am a member of <a href="https://nordic-rse.org/">Nordic-RSE</a> and <a href="http://coderefinery.org/">CodeRefinery</a>, two communities in the Nordics devoted to training and helping researchers with scientific software and reproducibility.
+I am an activist trying to bring a change on issues about <strong>equality and inclusivity for women in STEM</strong>: I am one of the organizers of the "<a href="https://www.aalto.fi/en/making-waves">Making Waves</a>" initiative.

+You can see the <a href="https://scholar.google.fi/citations?user=sD90SmMAAAAJ&hl=en">list of all my publication here</a>.
 You can access <a href="https://eglerean.github.io/files/Enrico_Glerean_CV.pdf">my CV here</a>.
 You can <a href="mailto:enrico.glerean@aalto.fi">contact me here</a>.
 You can access the <a href="/code/">code I wrote here</a>.

 <!-- [![Recently published: "Maps of Subjective Feelings"](/files/Nummenmaa2018_Maps_of_Feelings.mp4){:width="350"}](http://www.pnas.org/content/early/2018/08/27/1807390115)
 -->